timholy/SnoopCompile.jl/docs/src/pgdsgui.md

 So we can see that one `MethodInstance` for each type in `Ts` was generated.

-If you see a list of MethodInstances, and the first is extremely costly in terms of inclusive time, but all the rest are not, then you might not need to worry much about over-specialization: your inference time will be dominated by that one costly method (often, the first time the method was called), and the fact that lots of additional specializations were generated may not be anything to worry about.
+If you see a list of `MethodInstance`s, and the first is extremely costly in terms of inclusive time, but all the rest are not, then you might not need to worry much about over-specialization: your inference time will be dominated by that one costly method (often, the first time the method was called), and the fact that lots of additional specializations were generated may not be anything to worry about.
 However, in this case, the distribution of time is fairly flat, each contributing a small portion to the overall time.
 In such cases, over-specialization may be a problem.